OCTRON-tracking/OCTRON-docs/docs/annotating.md

     - **Skip:** the number of frames you want to skip before predictions should be made again (this will apply both if you click ▶️ and if you click *15 frames*).
     - **Timeline control:** click *Jump to previous* or *Jump to next* to move to the closest preceding/upcoming annotated frame.

 5. Continue to predict frames until you reach the end of the video or a decent number of frames have been annotated.
+This is a good time to click the **Visualize all** button in *Layer controls* to see how much of the field of view your annotations cover.

     ??? question "How do I know how many frames have been annotated?"
         Open the *Manage project* tab and look for the video you're currently annotating in the *Existing data* list.
 The last few characters of the folder and file name are visible in the first two columns, followed by the number of labels in each video, and the total number of frames that have been annotated.
 Each row can be hovered over with your mouse to reveal the full video path and label names.